arttugit/saltgit/Raportti.md

 Now I wanted to clone my repository.
 On my github account under that repository which I want to clone, is a button "clone or download" which gives and url address.
 Then simply I gave command "git clone <my.repo.url>" now I could acces all my github files on xubuntu.

+Then some explanation of commands. "git log" command shows commit logs.
+This means that I can find dates and times for all commits made in this repository, which user made them and the comments for commits.
+In my case there were only four events on that log, because I haven't done many commits yet.

+Im not sure what command "git diff" supposed to do...

+With "git blame" command it is possible to check what revision and author last modified each line of a file.
+I checked this file with git blame: git blame --show-stats Raportti.md.
+It shows details of the author and modifying date and time for each line of code.
+Since I made first changed to that file using my github account, it shows two different names as authors.
+I gave different name when using command git config.